-With the rapid development of society on the basis of science and technology, development of new materials is becoming increasingly important.
-This is because such materials support our contemporary way of life and industrial infrastructure, and expectations for the future roles of leading-edge chemistry are constantly rising.
+With the rapid development of society, there is greater demand for the development of new substances and materials and the creation of novel functions.
+The advance of material science and technology supports our contemporary way of life and industrial infrastructure, and so expectations for the roles that chemistry will play in the future are increasingly growing.